 The Fund's terms and conditions provide for subscription and redemption of units on every Saudi business day and it is, therefore, exposed to the liquidity risk of not being able to meet Unitholders' redemption requests on these days.
 The Fund Manager monitors liquidity requirements by ensuring that sufficient funds are available to meet any commitments as they arise, either through new subscriptions or liquidation of the investment portfolio.
-As at 31 December 2024 the remaining contractual maturity of Murabaha placements ranging from 1 month to 3 month.
-(31 December 2023: Nil)

-c) Operational risk
+d) Operational risk